littleflow3r/attention-bilstm-for-relation-classification/README.md

-(minimal) Pytorch implementation of this paper: www.aclweb.org/anthology/P16-2034, but modified the attention part.
+(minimal) Pytorch implementation of the paper: Attention-Based Bidirectional Long Short-Term Memory Networks for Relation Classification, www.aclweb.org/anthology/P16-2034, but modified the attention part.

-Attention-based BiLSTM for Relation Classification